royashbrook/royashbrook.github.io/_posts/2022-05-20-Creating-an-app-to-search-and-retrieve-documents-from-azure.md

 The downside (and the reason i haven't done this yet) is that once something is built, a lot of times there is little business incentive to improve or move it until it is required.
 And having something 'working' will likely be 'good enough' for a long time.
 I'm going to be optimistic though, and use the opportunity to create some better visibility into the way some custom internal sites currently work by packaging up the project templates and putting them out on public github.
 There's some value there as well, so no time lost.

 At this point, if you aren't me, you have no idea what I'm talking about, so let's talk about the 'new' prototype based on something we currently use.
-This is the 'old' item referenced in my subtitle above. =P
+This is the 'old' item referenced in my subtitle above. 😛

 Currently, one of our most used internal tools is a dashboard type of application.
 Technically speaking, it is a visualizer for some json data that is protected by AzureAD for logins and authorization.
 The flow basically looks like the diagram below.